JetBrains/educational-plugin/intellij-plugin/Edu-Kotlin/resources/cognifire/Tutorial/Introduction/task.md

 ### Hello and Welcome!

-In this unique and innovative tutorial, we're going to explore an experimental syntax that enables coding in natural language.
+In this unique and innovative tutorial, we're going to explore an experimental syntax that enables coding functions in natural language.
 ### What Does This Mean for You?

 It implies that you can now write code as easily as you would converse in your everyday life.